domiot-io/domiot-browser/README.md

-# Document Object Model for IoT (DOMIoT) on Browser
+# DOMIoT: A Document Object Model for IoT (Browser)

 Welcome to **DOMIoT Browser**.
 If you know HTML and JavaScript, you already know how to build interactive IoT systems.
 DOMIoT lets you use the DOM and web standards to control real-world devices.